 - Obesity results in physiological changes that can affect the volume of distribution and the clearance of drugs.
 The extent of these changes is variable and depends upon both patient –specific factors and the physico-chemical properties of the drug.

 - There are a lack of pharmacokinetic data on the use of commonly used drugs in obese children, therefore knowledge of which size descriptor to use in determining the optimum dose for this group of patients is limited.

-- Drug-dosing guidelines are typically derived from available data in obese adults.
+- Drug-dosing guidelines are typically derived from available data in adults who are obese.